blocknative/assist/README.md

     css: String // Custom css string to overide Assist default styles },
-  truffleContract: Boolean, // Set to true if contract object has been instantiated with truffle-contract [false] }
+  truffleContract: Boolean, // Set to true if contract object has been instantiated with truffle-contract [false]
+  handleNotificationEvent: Function // Called on every tx notification event with a transaction event object }
 ```